Glazing

 TEACHER

-artel was a member of the art faculty at Goshen College from 1970 through 2002.
-He taught courses in art education, ceramics, photography, and drafting/architectural design.
+Bartel was a member of the art faculty at Goshen College from 1970 through 2002.
+He taught courses in art education, ceramics, photography, drafting and architectural design.

 Prior to coming to Goshen he was tenured at Northeast Missouri State University (now Truman University) where he brought ceramics to their art department (1965 to 1970).
-Earlier he taught art at Bethel College (Kansas) and headed the creative arts at Prairie View Mental Health Center, Newton, Kansas.
+Earlier he taught drawing, painting, and design at Bethel College (Kansas) and headed the creative arts at Prairie View Mental Health Center, Newton, Kansas.
 Bartel began his career at Topeka High School (Kansas) in 1960 teaching ceramics, jewelry, and other art courses.

 EDUCATION